Everything You Need to Know About Filing a Motorcycle Accident Claim

 If you are a motorcyclist who has just been in an accident, time is of the essence.
-You need immediate and clear advice on how to file a claim and receive the compensation you deserve not only from your insurance company but from the other driver involved in the accident.
-Even if you have not been in an accident but you own a motorcycle, it can be helpful to understand the laws and insurance guidelines as they apply in your state.
+You need immediate and clear advice on how to file an insurance claim and receive the compensation you deserve – not only from your insurance company but from the other driver involved.
+As a motorcycle owner, it is vital that you understand the laws and insurance guidelines as they apply in your state.

 What to Do If You Have Just Been in an Accident

-Gather all pertinent documents related to the accident including your insurance papers, your own documentation of the accident scene, and the police report, plus anything else that is required.
-Typically, for a fee, you can get the police report online or in person at the department which handled the accident within a couple of days.
+Gather all documents.
+Gather all pertinent documents related to the accident including your insurance papers, your own documentation of the accident scene, the police report, plus anything else that is required.
+Typically, for a fee, you can get the police report online or in person at the department that handled the accident within a couple of days.